 - SQL Server R Services (In-Database), for integration with SQL Server

 - Microsoft R Server, for enterprise-level R deployments on Windows and Linux servers

 In SQL Server 2017, the name has been changed to reflect support for the popular Python language.

 - SQL Server Machine Learning Services (In-Database) supports both R and Python for in-database analytics.

 Microsoft Machine Learning Services brings the compute to the data by allowing R to run on the same computer as the database.
-It includes the Trusted Launchpad service, which runs outside the SQL Server process and communicates securely with the R or Python runtime.
+It includes the Launchpad service, which runs outside the SQL Server process and communicates securely with the R or Python runtime.

 When you install machine learning for SQL Server, you get a distribution of the open source R or Python language, as well as the scalable R and Python libraries provided by Microsoft.
 The SQL Server database engine also includes new components designed to bolster connectivity and ensure faster, more secure communication with external languages such as R or Python.